Two people having a podcast conversation in a cozy room with artwork, a large plant, and purple lighting accents.

 The Tornado Analogy

 Ryan introduces one of the most clarifying frameworks for ADHD you will hear.
 ADHD is a tornado: in the wrong environment it causes chaos, pulls everyone in, and causes real damage.
 But in the right environment, that same force generates surplus energy.
 It can save lives.
 The question was never how to fix the person.
-It was always how to find them the right environment.
+It was always about finding them the right environment.

 How Skateboarding Changed Everything